push-protocol/push-frontend-sdk-staging/README.md

 - yarn link epns-frontend-sdk
 // then the library can be imported as normally would if installed using npm or yarn
 ```
-More information on the local testing of NPM packages can be found [here]('https://blog.logrocket.com/the-complete-guide-to-publishing-a-react-package-to-npm/")
+More information on the local testing and development of NPM packages can be found [here]('https://blog.logrocket.com/the-complete-guide-to-publishing-a-react-package-to-npm/")

 ## Usage